Breakdown of the static dielectric screening approximation of Coulomb interactions in atomically thin semiconductors

 \subsection{Conclusion}

-Exploring Coulomb interactions in atomically thin semiconductors beyond the static dielectric constant approximation breaks the monolithic picture of exciton binding energy change and BGR as effects governed by the same type of screening, revealing a more nuanced interplay of phenomena with distinct frequency dependence.
-Our results offer new avenues to study and manipulate many-body interactions.
-A natural consequence of our work would be to study the tuning of interlayer and moiré excitons via the dielectric environment.
+Coulomb interactions in atomically thin semiconductors coupled to polar oxides require a physical description beyond the static dielectric constant approximation, breaking the monolithic picture of exciton binding energy change and BGR as effects governed by the same type of screening, andrevealing a nuanced interplay of phenomena with distinct frequency dependence.
+Our results offer new avenues to study and manipulate many-body interactions, and provide the necessary physical understanding to predict exciton behaviour when integrating TMDs and functional oxides.
+A natural consequence of our work would be to couple states with built-in electrical dipole with polar oxides, such as Janus TMDs\cite{petric_nonlinear_2023}, or tune of interlayer and moiré excitons via the dielectric environment.
 Using excitonic resonances as sensors for charge ordering could now provide deeper insights into correlated states.
 An exciting direction would be to explore the tuning of long-range interactions in strongly correlated systems, for example, in systems realizing the extended Hubbard model.
 This may allow the realization of currently inaccessible many-body phases, including interaction-induced Chern insulators and quantum spin liquids \cite{wu_hubbard_2018,pan_quantum_2020}.
 Finally, enabling the deterministic fabrication of dielectric superlattices could unlock the study of strongly correlated physics in artificial solid-state crystals and quasicrystals \cite{forsythe_band_2018}.